-Here is a list of all the restaurants available at the Grand Floridian.
-Each section links to full dining reviews where applicable if you’d like to learn more about a specific restaurant.
+Below is a list of all the restaurants available at the Grand Floridian.

-Gasparilla Island Grill (review) is the main quick-service restaurant at the resort.
+Gasparilla Island Grill–This is the main quick-service restaurant at the resort.
 Unfortunately, the Grand Floridian does not have a food court as you might find at a value or moderate resort.

 The good thing is you will find items like chicken fingers, burgers, flatbreads, and kids’ meals at this counter-service location.
-Below is a look inside Gasparilla’s.
-Guests will need to place orders via Disney’s mobile order dining service.
+Below is a look inside Gasparilla Island Grill.
+Guests can use Disney’s mobile order service or order inside the restaurant.

 Mobile order is fast and extremely convenient.
-It will allow you to customize special orders.
+In addition, it will allow you to customize special orders.
 For instance, I ordered this sausage and peppers flatbread with house-made chips.
 The app allowed me to remove the sausage, making it vegetarian.

-I enjoyed the meal on the patio just outside the restaurant.
-All of the orders are boxed to go at Gasparilla which gives guests the option to eat inside, outside, or take a meal back to your room.
+This counter-service has a lovely outdoor patio in front of the restaurant.
+All orders are boxed to go, giving guests the option to eat inside, outside, or take a meal back to their room.

 My son, who has food allergies, enjoys having Mickey waffles at lunchtime with a double side of meat.

-Another popular menu item here is the Grand Floridian breakfast entree with eggs, bacon, sausage, and cheesy hash brown casserole.
+Another popular menu item is the cheesy hash brown casserole.
+So good!

-Since I started eating a vegetarian diet this last year, I’ve tried several Impossible Burgers across Disney property.
-This version has been my favorite to date.
+I’ve enjoyed several Impossible Burgers across Disney property.
+However, this version at the Grand Floridian has been my favorite to date.
 It comes with caramelized onions and is topped with a plant-based smoked gouda.

-Whether you are staying here as a guest or visiting for a meal, I highly recommend securing a reservation for the Grand Floridian Cafe (review).
-They are typically fairly easy to get on the day of if you can adjust your schedule to what times they have available.
+Whether you are staying here as a guest or visiting for a meal, I highly recommend securing a reservation for the Grand Floridian Cafe.
+Reservations are relatively easy to get on the day of if you can adjust your schedule to their available times.

-Grand Floridian has one character dining restaurant that has two different options for meals.
-Note, the restaurant has not re-opened at the time this review was written.
+1900 Park Fare–Grand Floridian has one character dining restaurant with two different meal options.
+Note, the restaurant has not re-opened at the time this review was last updated.
 Check for availability before your vacation.

 The first option is the breakfast buffet at 1900 Park Fare.
 This is called the Supercalifragilistic Breakfast, and the following characters make appearances: